 What’s an LLC?

-LLC stands for “limited liability company.”
+LLC stands for “limited liability company” and is a type of legal structure for your business.
 Be careful of anyone who tells you it’s a “limited liability corporation.”
 There’s no such thing.

 To form a single-member LLC, you’ll file articles of organization with your state.
 This is called incorporating your business and at this point, you and the rest of the member-owners will be separate from your business.
 Many people form LLCs for liability protection, but some people also think it makes their business look more professional.